karollion/Nest_First_App/README.md

 ## Description

-First NestJS application, serwer for products and  orders
+First NestJS application, serwer for products and  orders.
+The application uses the MySQL database.

 ## Installation